ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 * Where - A datacenter or region, to talk to local DNS, storage, etc. (For example, east, west).
 * When - The development stage, to avoid testing on production resources.
 (For example, prod, test).

-Extending the previous YAMl inventory to include what, when, and where would look like:
+Extending the previous YAML inventory to include what, when, and where would look like:

 .. code-block:: yaml